XDC-Community/docs/get-details/evm-compatibility/migrating-from-evm-to-xdc.md

 # Migrating from EVM to XDC

 Migrating a Solidity contract from Ethereum to the XDC network with Truffle involves several steps.
-The XDC network is a public blockchain that is EVM compatible and designed to support enterprise-level applications.
+The XDC network is a public blockchain that is EVM-compatible and designed to support enterprise-level applications.
 Truffle is a popular development framework for creating and deploying Solidity contracts.

 Step 1: Install Truffle